Trismegiste/iinano/README.md

 I've tried to store pictures on S3 but the signature system V4 is not what I want for maximum security and the read-write consistencies is difficult to manage with.
-Perhaps in the future with a full-stack solution (with CouldFront)
+Perhaps in the future with a full-stack Amazon solution (with CouldFront)

 ### How to make money if there's no ads ?

 First, there's no ways to pay your Amazon server with only advertising, unless you have millions of users (at least).
 Second, Adblock seems to be more and more popular each day.
-Third, I'm currently developing a system of entrance fee with Stripe.js.
+Third, I'm currently developing a system of entrance fee with Paypal.

 ### What about connection between iinano and &lt;insert your favorite social network&gt; ?